 Some 50 square metres / 530 square feet by 60 metres / 200 feet high, the studio is a gracefully proportioned, high-ceilinged room with a huge window on the north side for the pure light that painters crave and two more windows facing south towards the city.
 The walls are painted a particular shade of grey that the artist took five weeks to get just right.

-Scattered around on shelves and tables are jugs, pots, rum bottles, fruit bowls (with the famous Cézanne apples laid out in them), a cupid by François Dusqueno and other subjects that inspired his still life studies.
+Scattered around on shelves and tables are jugs, pots, rum bottles, fruit bowls (with the famous Cézanne apples laid out in them), a plaster cupid by François Dusquenoy and other subjects that inspired his still life studies.
 The three human skulls were procured by a friend who worked at the Museum of Natural History.

 Apart from the landscapes and still lifes, Cézanne painted portraits and several large versions of The Bathers (Les Baigneuses).
 You'll see his huge easel (used for, among other things, Les Baigneuses), a ladder, brushes, palettes, a folding stool, an old stove, a smock, coat and a couple of hats, a walking stick and (in the cabinets) a clay pipe and a notebook with all the local train times carefully recorded in Cézanne's sloping hand.